Drift Away: Michael Bolton version

-American singer and songwriter Michael Bolton covered "Drift Away" and released it as the second single from his 1992 covers album, Timeless: The Classics, in December 1992 by Columbia.
+American singer and songwriter Michael Bolton covered "Drift Away" and released it as the second single from his 1992 covers album, Timeless: The Classics, in December 1992 by Columbia Records.
 His rendition was produced by Bolton with David Foster and Walter Afanasieff.
 It became the only hit version of the song in the United Kingdom, where it reached number 18, and also charted in Ireland and New Zealand.